 Our Analysis and Test Results

-The Lewis N Clark is an umbrella that you will be stoked to take with you on your myriad travels and adventures, urban, suburban, and even out in the wild.
+The Lewis N. Clark is an automatic umbrella that you will be pleased to take with you on your various travels and adventures, whether they are urban, suburban, or even out into the wild.

 Ease of Transport

-The Lewis N Clark is impressively durable despite all of its moving parts.
-It has sturdy metal ribs, a 3-fold chrome-plated steel shaft, and lightweight and flexible fiberglass tips.
-This was a feature common to the more durable-but-affordable umbrellas in this review: the fiberglass bends back into place much better than metal, so having fiberglass for the whole frame of the umbrella is best, but the tips (the third and outermost leg of the collapsible models) are the most important.
-The frame of the Lewis N Clark is rust- and corrosion-resistant, and the sleeve is mold resistant.
+The Lewis suffers in this metric.
+It has decently sturdy metal ribs, a 3-fold chrome-plated steel shaft, and lightweight and flexible fiberglass tips.
+The fiberglass bends back into place much better than metal, so having fiberglass for the whole frame of the umbrella is best, but the tips (the third and outermost leg of the collapsible models) are the most important.

-An interesting and related side note: when closing the button to collapse the canopy, if we then decided to redeploy manually (without collapsing the telescoping shaft and hitting the button again), the canopy would not lock into place.
+An interesting and related side note: when collapsing the canopy, if we then decided to redeploy manually (without collapsing the telescoping shaft and hitting the button again), the canopy would not lock into place.
 Additionally, if we wanted to deploy the canopy manually, the shaft would not extend and the canopy would, again, not lock into place.
-This makes the product heavily reliant on that button for use.
-We were grateful it seemed smooth and durable, but concerned for the longevity of those features.
+This makes the product heavily reliant on the button for use.
+We are grateful it seems to be smooth and durable enough but concerned for the longevity of such automatic features.

 Ease of Use

-The Lewis N Clark is an excellent, versatile umbrella.
-It was easy to deploy and collapse due to that awesome dual-function button (many buttons deploy but do not collapse).
-You still have to collapse the shaft manually, but we loved that we could "remotely" collapse the canopy, especially in crowds.
-This allowed us to make a graceful dismount from a busy city street, without having to wrangle the canopy through a busy crowd to grab the runner and collapse the canopy by hand.
+This product is definitely easy to deploy and collapse due to the dual-function button (many buttons deploy but do not collapse).
+You still have to collapse the shaft manually, but we love that we could "remotely" collapse the canopy, especially in crowds.
+This allows you to make a graceful dismount from a busy city street without having to wrangle the canopy through a crowd, grab the runner, and collapse the canopy by hand.
 The rubberized handle feels nice in hand and provides a solid grip when wet.

-The Lewis N Clark claims to be one of the "#1 selling travel umbrellas online."
-Our research supports this claim as a very popular travel model, and our tests confirm that it is an excellent choice for your various rainy escapades.
-It's price is more than fair for its performance, and we would readily recommend this model to our friends.
+This is a very popular travel model, and our tests confirm that it is an excellent choice for various rainy escapades.
+Its price is more than fair for its performance, so we readily recommend it for those seeking ultralight and compact.

-The Lewis N Clark is simple, light, and compact.
-It looks like a fairly standard, store-bought umbrella, but it holds up and performs far better.
-It is well-made and easy to use, with no-frills, and it that provides some of the best rain protection for its compact size and low weight.
-And priced low, there is no wonder this is exceedingly popular among travelers.
+The Lewis N. Clark is simple and compact.
+It looks like a fairly standard, store-bought umbrella, but it performs well in regards to ease of transport and ease of use.
+The durability is just plain average, and the style is a bit hit or miss, but it's a great deal for its size and weight ratio.
+And with the low price, there is no wonder this is exceedingly popular among travelers.